orangeYao/twiOpinion/README.md

 Helpful information will be displayed on the blue label at the bottom of each frame.
 Hover your mouse above buttons when you need more information.

 ### Main function
-Select the function you like to use by selecting radiobuttons and click **Start!**.
+* Select the function you like to use by selecting radiobuttons and click **Start!**.
-Check your current working directory by clicking **Path**.
+* Check your current working directory by clicking **Path**.
+Users are encouraged to do minor modifications on intermediate text files.
-For Mac users: the working directory will usually be in subfolder of /Applications.
+* For Mac users: the working directory will usually be in subfolder of /Applications.
 To access it by 'Finder', right click /Applications/twiOpinion and click *'Show Package Contents'*
 <img src="graphs/FunctionMain.png" alt="FunctionMain" width="500"/>

 ### Function 0.
 Twitter Accessing Setting